mveres01/multi-contact-grasping/README.md

 # A Few things to Note:

 This project is still under construction, so things may still be changing.
-Additionally:
+Additionally, a few points to consider:

 1. __Complex meshes are difficult to properly simulate__:  Pure / convex meshes are preferred.
 There is an option to approximate complex objects with a convex hull, but note that this will change the physical shape of the object, and in some cases may yield weird-looking grasps (i.e. not touching the mesh surface, but touching the hulls surface).
 2. __The object is static during the pregrasp, and dynamically simulated during the lift__: This avoids potentially moving the object before the fingers come into contact with it.